Lady Zhen: Alternative theories on Lady Zhen's death

 Many popular stories speculated that the reason for Lady Zhen's death was that she had a secret affair with Cao Pi's younger brother, Cao Zhi, even though this speculation is not supported by evidence and is improbable.
-Some more fantastical accounts alleged that she had an affair with Cao Cao as well; one example of this can be found in the A New Account of the Tales of the World, in which Cao Cao started the Battle of Ye in 204 to obtain Lady Zhen.
+She garnered a reputation as a great beauty, and some more fantastical accounts alleged that she was the cause for Cao Cao starting the Battle of Ye in 204.

 Posthumous honours

 Cao Pi died on 29 June 226 and was succeeded by Cao Rui, who became the second ruler of Cao Wei.
-On 25 July 226, Cao Rui granted his mother the posthumous title "Empress Wenzhao", which literally means "cultured and diligent empress".
+On 25 July 226, Cao Rui granted his mother the posthumous title "Empress Wenzhao", which means "cultured and diligent empress".
 Lady Zhen's family and relatives also received noble titles.

-The historical text Han Jin Chunqiu mentioned that Cao Rui had all along been aware of his mother's fate, and he was angry and sad about it.
+Xi Zuochi's historical text Han–Jin Chunqiu mentioned that Cao Rui had all along been aware of his mother's fate, and he was angry and sad about it.
 After he became emperor, his stepmother Guo Nüwang became the empress dowager.
 When he asked her about how his mother died, Guo replied, "The Late Emperor was the one who ordered her death, so why are you asking me?
 You're your father's son so you can blame your dead father.
 Are you going to kill your stepmother for your real mother?"
 Cao Rui turned furious and forced Empress Dowager Guo to commit suicide.
-He had her buried with the funeral rites befitting that of an empress, but also ordered her dead body to be treated in the same manner as she did to his mother – hair covering face, mouth stuffed with rice husks.
-However, the historical text Weilüe stated that after Empress Dowager Guo died of illness in March 235, Cao Pi's concubine Lady Li (李夫人) told Cao Rui about the fate of his mother.
-Cao Rui was deeply grieved and he ordered Guo's dead body to be treated in the same manner as she did to his mother.
+He had her buried with the funeral rites befitting that of an empress, but also ordered her dead body to be treated in the same manner as she did to his mother: hair covering face, mouth stuffed with rice husks.
+However, Yu Huan's Weilüe stated that after Empress Dowager Guo died of illness in March 235, Cao Pi's concubine Lady Li (李夫人) told Cao Rui about the fate of his mother.
+Cao Rui was deeply aggrieved and he ordered Guo's dead body to be treated in the same manner as she did to his mother.
+Historian Lu Bi (盧弼) commented that Cao Rui – seventeen at the time of his mother's death – should have been aware of the circumstances rather than waiting for an explanation from Lady Li.